Sore Muscles and DOMS

 - Exercising too hard in the early stages of a physical training program can place unfamiliar stress on the muscles.

 - Taking on a physical activity too strenuous for your fitness level.

 - Overtraining by overdoing a physical activity, over-exerting yourself physically or doing too much too quickly.

-- Failure to warm-up and stretch before exercise, which can lead to muscle soreness or even injuries.
+- Failure to warm-up, cool-down and stretch before and after exercise can lead to muscle soreness or even injuries.